 Inbound sales is the process that aims to constantly nurture your customers, so they can finally become your product’s ambassadors.

 In this article, I’ll present you with the necessary process to achieve this goal.

-A buyer’s behavior together with sales techniques and processes have evolved significantly.
+A buyer’s behavior together with sales techniques and processes has evolved significantly.

-Nowadays, most B2B customers make the decision about their purchase even before a sale rep contacts them.
+Nowadays, most B2B customers decide on their purchase even before a sales rep contacts them.

-The aim of sales reps is to assist leads in their journey.
+Sales reps aim to assist leads in their journey.
 From the moment they found out about the product until they made a purchase.

 Table of contents:

 What is Inbound Sales?

 Inbound Sales is a sales methodology that prioritizes individual buyers, their needs, challenges, pain points, and goals.

 Contrary to standard sales methods, here, instead of focusing on closing a sale as soon as possible, you educate, inform, nurture, and guide your lead through the decision-making process.